First Nations - Land Rights and Environmentalism in British Columbia

 Photo: Jutta Ploessner

 "Most of the Sinixt traditional villages and burial grounds were flooded with the damming of the Arrow Lakes.
 We know of only one monument to the Sinixt.
 In the town of Edgewood, there is a totem pole [left] that was erected in the late 1960's.
-It was commissioned by British Columbia Hydro as a commemorative to an extinct race ...
+It was commissioned by British Columbia Hydro as a commemorative to an extinct race. . .
 Totem poles were made by Haida natives and never the Sinixt.
 But beyond this fact is the reality that the Sinixt are not extinct" Sinixt Nation.

 No archaeological studies were done on the ancient village and burial sites of the Arrow Lakes prior to inundation in 1968.
-See two virtual panoramas of the Arrow Lakes.
 This heartland of Sinixt Territory included fisheries, hunting grounds, berry harvesting places, culturally modified trees and pictograph sites.
 In just 100 years, all has disappeared with settlement, mining, deforestation, road building and dam construction.
 Today annual cycling of water levels upturns archaeological artifacts such as arrowheads and knives, granite pounders, drift net weights, stone scrapers, crushers and drills.
-Edgewood especially was a vital Sinixt trading site and countless artifacts have been privately collected here.
-See: Inonoaklin Valley Virtual Museum.
+The site now occupied by the town of Edgewood was the location of a Sinixt trading centre and countless artifacts have been privately collected here: Inonoaklin Valley Virtual Museum.

 Arrowhead found near Edgewood.

-Photo: Inonoaklin Valley Virtual Museum
+Inonoaklin Valley Virtual Museum

 top of page